 In RDF, a literal may have its own datatype and language attributes.
 In XDI, a literal node is always an atomic leaf node.
 Any other semantic description of a literal node MUST be expressed using one or more XDI type statements (see Relational Arcs and Relational Statements, below).

-Because of the first difference above, an XDI literal arc is the semantic equivalent of the rdfs:value property in RDF [ref].
+Because of the first difference above, an XDI literal arc is the semantic equivalent of the rdf:value property in RDF [ref].
 Thus in XDI, all literal arcs MUST have the same XDI identifier: the ampersand character &.
 This is called the literal symbol.
 All XDI literal statements MUST use the literal symbol as the predicate.
 Examples: